FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 The following instructions outline how to set up your development environment for starting development on Lichess.
-The instructions are aimed to be agnostic of the platform the stack is installed on, so a working knowledge the specifics of your GNU/Linux distribution or other such Unix based Operating System is assumed.
+The instructions are aimed to be agnostic of the platform the stack is installed on, so a working knowledge the specifics of your GNU/Linux distribution or other such Unix based operating system is assumed.

 If you want to set up the environment on a Windows machine, look here: https://github.com/ornicar/lila/wiki/Lichess-Development-Onboarding-(Windows)

 ## Getting Help

 If you get stuck during the install process the most suitable place to seek help is the `#devs` channel on Discord (https://discord.gg/hy5jqSs).
 The main developer of Lichess (thibault) can be found there as well as several people who have successfully installed the stack.
 There is also a `#lichess` IRC channel on `irc.freenode.org`.

 ## Manual setup